-Performance outcomes Acceptable outcomes Water catchment PO1 Development does not cause adverse effects on: No acceptable outcomes provided the quality and quantity of water entering Lake Macdonald, Cedar Pocket Dam or its tributaries, or the Mary River drinking water intake; flow regimes, flooding levels or flood volumes outside the (b) boundaries of the site; and the environmental values, land resources and natural (c) systems in these catchments.
+Performance outcomes Acceptable outcomes Water catchment PO1 Development does not cause adverse effects on: No acceptable outcomes provided the quality and quantity of water entering Lake Macdonald, (a) Cedar Pocket Dam or its tributaries, or the Mary River drinking water intake; flow regimes, flooding levels or flood volumes outside the (b) boundaries of the site; and the environmental values, land resources and natural (c) systems in these catchments.
 Editor's Notes-Requirements relating to water quality, stormwater management and effluent disposal are contained in the Water Quality and Drainage Code in Part 9.
 Requirements relating to excavation and filling are contained in the Earthworks Code in Part 9.
 Requirements relating to flooding and environment protection and waterways management are contained in the Flood Hazard Overlay Code and the Biodiversity, Waterways and Wetlands Overlay Code in Part 8.
+PO2 AO2.1

-AO2.1 Development within a water supply buffer does not include the For rural activities the stockpiling of waste litter, manure and other incineration or burial of waste and all other waste is collected and organics is only undertaken as follows: stored in weather proof, sealed waste receptacles, located in on surfaces constructed with permanent impervious (a) roofed and bunded areas, for disposal by a licensed contractor. underlay to minimise leaching; located outside of an effluent irrigation area; (b) located away from groundwater and recharge areas; (c) sized to accommodate the proposed disposal timeframes; (d) designed with run-off diversion drainage upstream to (e) prevent uncontaminated stormwater movement into the area;
+Development within a water supply buffer does not include the incineration or burial of waste and all other waste is collected and stored in weather proof, sealed waste receptacles, located in roofed and bunded areas, for disposal by a licensed contractor.